cornerstonejs/dicomParser/README.md

 * Support for parsing from streams on Node.js and Meteor
 * Switch to JavaScript ES6
-* Separate the parsing logic from the dataSet creation logic (e.g. parsing generates events which dataSet creation logic creates the dataSet from)
+* Separate the parsing logic from the dataSet creation logic (e.g. parsing generates events which dataSet creation logic creates the dataSet from).
+Similar concept to SAX parsers.
   * dataSet creation logic could filter out unwanted tags to improve performance of parse
   * dataSet creation logic could defer creation of sequence dataSets to improve performance of parse
+* Function to parse non P10 byte streams given the byte stream and the transfer syntax

 Contributors
 ============================================